Chambers & Co handle all issues relating to Wills, Probate & Estate Planning in Cyprus.

-Many people in Cyprus don’t know what happens upon death when a will is not made.
-Our wills and probate lawyers will help you with all aspects of making a will and help you with all estate administration issues.
+Many people in Cyprus don’t know what happens upon death when a Will is not made.
+Our Wills and Probate lawyers will help you with all aspects of making a Will in Cyprus and help you with all estate administration issues.

 Your estate includes everything you own, any cash, property, possessions and investments.
 Collectively these are your assets and your assets make up your estate.

 Cyprus law is applicable to govern the administration of a deceased person when the deceased person was domiciled in Cyprus at the time of his or her death.
 This usually means that the deceased person must have been living permanently in Cyprus at the time of his or her death.

 In order for a Will to be valid the testator must be at least 18 years of age and of sound mind.

 In order for a Cyprus Will to be valid, it must be in writing and executed in a certain way.